sportsclimbs/docs/content/to-do/technical.md

 1. Git LFS.
 This is an extra piece of software used in the Git workflow.
 2. Netlify Large Files helps keep image out of the repo, instead using pointer code in the web site to where the images are (on Netlify) The bandwidth limit for the free tier is 100gb per month which is the same as the free web hosting we are using.
 There is also a limit on the number of *image transformations* per month too.
 3. Cloudinary is an alternative to Netlify Large File but the bandwidth is limited to 40gb per month for the free tier.

+Currently most images are served directly from the web site.
+This is fine however if the images are changed each version will be saved in the Git and tend to bloat the repository.
+We also now have a Cloudinary account and some images are saved there instead.
+Although the bandwidth limitation is 40gb per month this is in addition to the Netlify limit of 100gb per month.

 ## Progressive Web Apps (PWA's)